wpengine/wp-graphql-content-blocks/readme.txt

 1. Search for the plugin in WordPress under "Plugins -> Add New".
 2. Click the “Install Now” button, followed by "Activate".

-That's it!
-For more information on getting started with headless WordPress, see [Getting Started with Faust](https://faustjs.org/docs/tutorial/dev-env-setup).

 == Frequently Asked Questions ==

 == Screenshots ==